chx93965/WoofWhere/README.md

 The architecture demonstrates well-defined communication pathways.
 User interactions in the React frontend trigger API calls to the backend REST API through the authorization service.
 The authorization service validates credentials and forwards requests to appropriate microservices.
 Each microservice performs its specific business logic, interacting with the PostgreSQL database through Sequelize ORM to persist or retrieve data.

-For real-time features, the frontend establishes websocket connections through Socket.io, enabling instant bidirectional communication with the chat service.
+For real-time features, the frontend establishes WebSocket connections through Socket.io, enabling instant bidirectional communication with the chat service.
 This dual-channel approach—REST API for traditional request-response operations and websockets for real-time updates—provides both reliability and immediate responsiveness.

 ### Architectural Strengths